fredericoeusebio/cloudresume/README.md

 widely used source control software used by millions of developers for collaborative purposes and to keep track of work completed.
 [Please follow the link to learn how to create a github repo.](https://docs.github.com/en/get-started/quickstart/create-a-repo)

-### Use HTML and CSS to build the website and store the code in the repo.
+### Use HTML and CSS to build the website and store the code in the repo

+- My resume was written in HTML and styled with CSS.
+To understand more of both languages I took a course on Pluralsight, which is a paid course however, there are a numbers of resources available online at no cost.

 ## Acknowledgments